MeshIoC/mesh-ioc/README.md

-# Service Mesh IoC
+# Mesh IoC

 Powerful and lightweight alternative to Dependency Injection (DI) solutions like [Inversify](https://inversify.io/).

-Service Mesh solves the problem of dependency management of application services.
+Mesh IoC solves the problem of dependency management of application services.
 It wires together application services (i.e. singletons instantiated once and scoped to an entire application) and contextual services (e.g. services scoped to a particular HTTP request, WebSocket connection, etc.)

 ## Key features